scoumbassa/Notey/README.md

 The AR experience in Notey was developed using Vuforia tool.

 Current issues:
-- User defined targets are deleted on application exit, as there are problems with uploading them to the device database.
+- User defined targets are deleted on application exit, as there are problems with adding them to the device database.
 - Delete option